 - Best Neighborhoods for Walking and Cycling: South Bank and Broadbeach

 One of the most enjoyable places in Queensland to explore on foot and by bike is the riverside path extending several miles through South Bank and along the cliffs to Kangaroo Point.
 This path links with two bridges across the river to the city center which is also pleasant to walk around, but less so for cycling, except at the City Botanic Gardens.
-Shared-bikes can be rented at several spots along South Bank.

 With an incredible 1,500 miles of paths, the Gold Coast is heaven for walkers and cyclists.
 Broadbeach is particularly attractive and paths head through shady parks alongside the sea.

 - Best Neighborhood for Parks and Gardens: Brisbane City Center

 The Queensland capital is blessed with numerous green spaces, including the beautiful Roma Street Parkland along a ridge in the inner-city suburb of Spring Hill.
 Even more impressive are the magnificent old City Botanic Gardens.
 Sharing space alongside the river with the Queensland University of Technology, the gardens are home to shady lawns, lush gardens, lagoons teeming with birdlife, and paths for cycling and jogging – all within a few minutes of chaotic downtown.